Nearly 10 percent of males are born with a hydrocele. However, they can affect males of any age.

 During development, each testicle has a naturally occurring sac around it that contains fluid.
 Normally, this sac closes itself and the body absorbs the fluid inside during the baby’s first year.
 However, this doesn’t happen for babies with a hydrocele.
 Babies born prematurely are at a higher risk for hydrocele, according to the Mayo Clinic.

 Hydroceles can also form later in life, mostly in men over 40.
-This usually occurs when the channel through which the testicles descend hasn’t closed all the way and fluid now enters, or the channel reopens.
+This usually occurs if the channel through which the testicles descend hadn’t closed all the way and fluid now enters, or the channel reopens.
 This can cause fluid to move from the abdomen into the scrotum.
-Hydroceles can also be caused by inflammation or injury in the scrotum.
-The inflammation may be caused by an infection (epididymitis).
+Hydroceles can also be caused by inflammation or injury in the scrotum or along the channel.
+The inflammation may be caused by an infection (epididymitis) or another condition.

 The two types of hydroceles are noncommunicating and communicating.

 A noncommunicating hydrocele occurs when the sac closes, but your body doesn’t absorb the fluid.
 The remaining fluid is typically absorbed into the body within a year.

 A communicating hydrocele occurs when the sac surrounding your testicle doesn’t close all the way.
 This allows fluid to flow in and out.

 Hydroceles usually don’t cause any pain.
 Usually, the only symptom is a swollen scrotum.

 In adult men, there may be a feeling of heaviness in the scrotum.
 In some cases, the swelling might be worse in the morning than in the evening.
 It is not usually very painful.

 To diagnose a hydrocele, your doctor will perform a physical exam.
 If you have a hydrocele, your scrotum will be swollen, but you won’t have any pain.
-Your doctor won’t be able to feel your testicle through the fluid-filled sac.
+Your doctor won’t be able to feel your testicle well through the fluid-filled sac.